xtivia/jetray-runtime-react/README.md

 # jetray-runtime-react
-Webpack generated "runtime" for Angular used by JetRay portlet generator
+Webpack generated "runtime" for React used by JetRay portlet generator

 TL;DR